-If you're texting us or reporting outages online, enrolling in our free Power Updates service makes it easier to report outages and get restoration updates right to your mobile device, by a call, text or email.
+If you're texting us or reporting outages online, enrolling in our free Outage Notification service makes it easier to report outages and get restoration updates right to your mobile device, by a call, text or email.
 Once you've signed up and created your profile settings, we'll know you when you text us.
-After you have reported an outage, you can text UPDATE to 35069 to receive restoration updates to your mobile device.
+After you have reported an outage, you can text UPDATE to 27079 to receive restoration updates to your mobile device.

-It's a good idea to save these reporting numbers in your contacts on your device.
-You may also want to bookmark our online outage map at tampaelectric.com/outagemap so you can easily monitor the status of an outage.
-The map will also let you know the cause of the outage and how many customers are affected.
+Our outage map at tampaelectric.com/outagemap is another resource you can access 24/7 to monitor the status of an outage.
+Updated every five minutes, the map provides the cause of the outage and how many customers are affected.

 Q: How do I safely use a portable generator during a power outage due to severe weather?

 A: To use portable generators safely, DO NOT connect a portable generator to home circuits.
 Plug appliances directly to the generator.
 Connecting a generator to home circuits may cause power to flow to outside lines, posing life-threatening danger to restoration crews.
 Also, portable generators must NOT be taken into a residence or any enclosed space where deadly carbon monoxide gasses could build up.
 There are also other devices, such as invertors, that can provide some emergency backup power for small appliances through an automobile engine.
 (Note: this should not be done in a closed garage.)

 Q: How does Tampa Electric's automated phone system find the trouble spot?